-In our opinion, New York's liquidity is very strong, with total government available cash at 12.5% of total governmental fund expenditures and 1.6x governmental debt service in 2017; this includes unrestricted U.S. government securities and agencies due within a year.
+In our opinion, New York's liquidity is very strong, with total government available cash at 12.5% of total governmental fund expenditures and 1.4x governmental debt service in 2017; this includes unrestricted U.S. government securities and agencies due within a year.
 In our view, the city has exceptional access to external liquidity if necessary, based on the frequency and variety of issuance the city engages in.

 The average cash balance for fiscal 2017 stood at \$9.51 billion, which we consider high.
 Furthermore, the city has a cash forecasting system that predicts its daily cash balances.
+The last quarterly cash report issued by the city comptroller notes the ending third-quarter balance (March 31, 2018) was \$9.953 billion.
 The city has not issued short-term obligations to finance projected cash flow needs since fiscal 2004.
 In addition, it regularly reviews its cash position and the need for short-term borrowing.
 The financial plan does not reflect expected issuance of short-term obligations.

-The city's portfolio includes about 12% of variable-rate debt, including state-supported debt, much of which is issued by the TFA.
+The city's net direct debt includes about 12% of variable-rate debt, including state-supported debt, much of which is issued by the TFA.
 We believe the city's debt management team proactively manages this portion of the portfolio to alleviate interest rate and counterparty risk.
-As of March 31, 2018, New York City's total notional amount of interest rate exchange agreements was \$1.18 billion, with a total marked-to-market value of negative \$61.9 million.
-We do not view this as a liquidity risk and note that there are no restrictive covenants in the interest rate exchange agreements.
+As of June 30, 2018, New York City's total notional amount of interest rate exchange agreements was \$1.18 billion, with a total marked-to-market value of negative \$58.7 million.
+In addition, DASNY entered into interest rate agreement for the city's court facilities revenue bonds series 2005A and B with a notional amount of \$125.5 million, with a marked to market value of negative \$20.8 million.
+The city's largest counterparty is JPMorgan Chase Bank followed by Wells Fargo.
+We do not view this as a significant liquidity risk and note that there are no restrictive covenants in the interest rate exchange agreements.